zstumgoren/executions-viz/README.md

 ## Add Interactivity

-The final step involves adding a dynamic tooltip when a user hovers over one of the bar chart columns.
+The final step involves adding a dynamic tooltip when a user hovers over one of the columns.
 The code below is adapted from Mike Bostock's [Simple d3.js tooltips][] example, but the ideas can be extended for other types of interactivity.

 [Simple d3.js tooltips]: http://bl.ocks.org/d3noob/a22c42db65eb00d4e369